-Sea Change officially emerged in 2014 in order to lobby for ecosystem-wide protection within the proposed Marine Protected Area.
+Sea Change officially emerged in 2014 in order to lobby for ecosystem-wide protection of the proposed Marine Protected Area (MPA) in Wester Ross, Scotland.
 We set out to recover the habitats which had once supported abundant fisheries on the west coast, and bring back our fish!
 Fishermen like fish, tourists like fish (& shellfish).
 Tourists also like Nature: large fishy species like whales, dolphins and basking sharks as well as salmon and sea trout, cod, haddock and herring.
-Local residents like fish for food, Cafe’s and restaurants and recreation.
+Local residents like fish for food, cafes and restaurants and recreation.
 We wanted these back.

 The First Meeting of Sea Change

 There were just 7 at the first meeting.
-3 were local fishermen, one was an ecologist brought up eating By-catch fishcake made by his marine scientist father, another a film maker who was born into a family of sea faring people and whose work had been focused on the environment.
+Three were local fishermen, one was an ecologist brought up eating by-catch fishcake made by his marine scientist father, another a film maker who was born into a family of sea faring people and whose work had been focused on the environment.
 Another a mother with a degree in conservation.
 Her baby son made the 7th.
 The two of them joined us to vote on our group aims and ambitions.
 We voted unanimously for the return of the 3 Mile Limit and a ban on dredging and trawling in inshore waters.
-Whilst we emerged officially in Achiltibuie, the group soon expanded in size and support with many people connected to the sea coming together, often via email and the occasional meeting across the vast area of coastline which wester ross MPA is.
+Whilst we emerged officially in Achiltibuie, the group soon expanded in size and support with many people connected to the sea coming together, often via email and the occasional meeting across the vast area of Wester Ross MPA coastline.
 We worked together to lobby for change.
 We were instrumental in achieving a ban on scallop dredgers in August 2015.

 How was the ban achieved?

 Our number one objective had always been to ban dredgers.
 Maerl, a precious pink seaweed which supports many fisheries, including scallops was regularly being smashed by dragging metal across its brittle interlocking coral twigs.
 Some beds were possibly as old as the last ice age.
-Scottish Natural Heritage ( Nature Scot), proposed that dredgers could work inside the proposed Marine Protected Area is they kept out of the really fragile areas of maerl they had identified.
-The Scallop divers told us there was more maerl than SNH knew about.
+Scottish Natural Heritage (SNH), suggested that dredgers could work inside the proposed MPA if they kept out of the really fragile areas of maerl that they had identified.
+However scallop divers told us there was more maerl than SNH knew about.
 As well as other species and nursery grounds we knew of.
-A local NGO (SWT) did a drop down camera survey and found some more maerl just to prove it.
+A local NGO, the Scottish Wildlife Trust, did a drop down camera survey and found some more maerl just to prove it.

 Sea Change called upon the Government to manage the sea on behalf of us all – not just a minority stakeholder.
 The bottom towed mobile fishing sector is a minority in terms of boats and people it represents on the west coast – even if it speaks for a significant commercial lobby and peoples jobs too.
 We wanted ecosystem wide protection – as species are so interrelated.
 SNH’s proposals were excluding the many spawning and nursery grounds for other species – often in seaweed areas damaged by bottom dragging methods of fishing.
 We wanted herring back too.
 It was the key stone species in the area.
 We talked to SNH about this but for reasons explained later.
 Herring was already protected elsewhere.
 We didn’t think it made sense.